Getting Help for Computer Addiction

 - Enlist family members to help encourage you to limit your use.
 It might be difficult to stop on your own.

 - Put the computer in high-traffic area of the house.
 With others looking over your shoulder all the time, you'll be less likely to overuse the computer.
 This is especially effective for parents who fear excessive computer use in their children.

-For more information about computer addiction, check out the links on the next page.
+For more information about computer addiction, check out the links below.